bfdes/bfdes.in/posts/the-jsx-transform.md

 JSX expressions can be elements or fragments.
 A fragment wraps a series of child expressions in a tag with no name.

-To see why fragments are helpful, take a look at component `Tags`, which formats tag strings for display:
+To see why fragments are handy, take a look at component `Tags`, which formats tag strings for display:

 ```javascript
 const Tags = ({ children }) => (